implse/Data_Structure_Python/README.md

 - Create list from Linked List
 - Reverse the Linked List

+## Linked List vs Array

+Linked List are preferable when :
+- You need Insertion / Deletion in the list to be extremly fast.
+- You Insert / Delete items in the middle of the list.
+- You can’t evaluate the size of the list, it needs to grow or shrink throughout the execution.

 ## Stack
 A stack is a simple data structure used for storing data.